 Step 1: Decide whether to keep the existing shower arm or not.

 If it’s suitable according to your needs and style keep it but if it’s corroded or doesn’t match your room, scrap it.
 Ensure that the shower arms are compatible with the showerhead for smooth installation.

 Step 2: This step applies when you decide to scrap off the existing shower arm.

-Wrap the threads of a shower arm two to three times and with Teflon seal tape.
+Wrap the threads of a shower arm two to three times with Teflon seal tape.
 When applying, stretch the tape slightly.
 Turn the pipe into a wall fitting carefully and seal the wall opening with a plumber’s putty.

 Later, slide the shower flange on top of the shower arm and then press it into your putty.
 To the excess putty, clean it with a rag.